-Binary indicators have been added to the KS2 data to indicate whether pupils have achieved the expected standard, or have achieved a high score in each subject.

-Achieved the expected standard and achieved a high standard in reading, writing and mathematics

-Binary indicators have been added to the KS2 data to indicate whether pupils have achieved the expected standard, or have achieved a high standard in all of reading, writing and mathematics.

-The reading and mathematics results used are the test results.
-The writing result used is the teacher assessment.

-Progress measures

-Indicators have been added to the KS2 data to indicate whether pupils should be included in the progress measures, the prior attainment group to which they belong, and their progress score.

-Pupils need to have both KS1 and KS2 results to be included in the progress measures.

-The KS2 result used for most pupils for reading and mathematics will be their test result.
-However, the pre-key stage teacher assessments or below the standard of the pre-key stage will be used where pupils have not sat the test.
+Binary indicators have been added to the KS2 data to have achieved the expected standard or have achieve subject. • • Achieved the expected standard and achieved a high Binary indicators have been added to the KS2 data to have achieved the expected standard or have achieve reading, writing and mathematics. • • standard in reading, writing and mathematics The reading and mathematics results used are the test used is the teacher assessment. t results.
+The writing result Progress measures Indicators have been added to the KS2 data to indicate be included in the progress measures, the prior attainnabelong, and their progress score. • • Pupils need to have both KS1 and KS2 results to be in measures. cluded in the progress The KS2 result used for most pupils for reading and mathematics will be their test result.
+However, the pre-key stage teacher assessments or p scale teacher assessments will be used where pupils have not sat the test.
 The writing progress measure only uses the writing teacher assessment.

-Full details of the progress measures methodology can be found in the primary accountability technical document.

-KS1 average point score (APS)

-From 2016, average points score were no longer published at KS1.
+Full details of the progress measures methodology car accountability technical document. n be found in the primary KS1 average point score (APS) From 2016, average points score were no longer published at KS1.
 However, pupils in the KS1-2 progress measures will have KS1 results from earlier years.
 The average of their reading, writing and mathematics (double-weighted) point scores is used to allocate them to a prior attainment group.

-KS1 point scores

-4 27

-3 21

-2a 17

-2b 15

-2c 13

-1 9

-W 0.25 - 3

-The table sets out how points have been allocated to each KS1 TA level (any other results are disregarded).
-See the primary accountability technical document for details of the points awarded to those pupils with W.

-If any pupils have no point score for one of more subjects, the APS will be calculated from the remaining subjects.

-No decision has yet been made on how to allocate pupils to prior attainment groups for KS1-2 progress measures from 2020 when KS1 APS will no longer be available.

-Low/middle/high prior attainment

-Prior attainment bands for KS2 are derived from the KS1 APS as follows:

-- Low attaining: below level 2 at KS1 (KS1 APS < 12); - Middle attaining: at level 2 at KS1 (KS1 APS >= 12 but <18); - High attaining: above level 2 at KS1 (KS1 APS >= 18).
+KS1 point scores 4 27 3 21 2a 17 2b 15 2c 13 1 9 W 0.25 - 3 The table sets out how points have been allocated to enother results are disregarded).
+See the primary accound document for details of the points awarded to those put ntability technical If any pupils have no point score for one of more subjects, the APS will be calculated from the remaining subjects.
+No decision has yet been made on how to allocate pur groups for KS1-2 progress measures from 2020 when be available. • Low/middle/high prior attainment Prior attainment bands for KS2 are derived from the KS Low attaining: below level 2 at KS1 (KS1 APS Middle attaining: at level 2 at KS1 (KS1 APS >= High attaining: above level 2 at KS1 (KS1 APS > 12); 12 but <18);